 Usually pretty great.
 That part of the island doesn't typically encounter too many storms and it's usually blue skies.
 As the day goes on, the trade winds pick up and it does get windier which is one reason why most of the snorkel charters happen in the morning hours.

-Does Molokini have sharks?
+So, does Molokini have sharks?

-White Tip Reef sharks on a good day.
+To wrap it up, White Tip Reef sharks on a good day.

 Whale Sharks on the best day!